IBMTechSales/klp-workshop-labs/2153-Evaluate-App-TransformationAdvisor/README - Copy.md

 6. Review, but **DO NOT EXECUTE** the data collector command shown below, which is based on the selected options.

+    **Note: There’s no tWAS server in this lab environment, so you cannot run the data collector.**

     ![](./images/media/image22.png)

-    ___

     **IMPORTANT!**

-    For this lab, we have already executed the the collector on a WebSphere Application Server.
+    >For this lab, we have already executed the the collector on a WebSphere Application Server.
 And the resulting data collection archive (zip file) named AppSrv01.zip is provided for you to upload into Transformation Advisor UI.
-    ___

 ### **6.4.1 FOR ILLUSTRATIVE PURPOSES ONLY: Simulation of running the Transformation Advisor Data Collector utility**